schuttpj86/vera1/doc/md_source/small_signal_stability.md

 Stability assessment is crucial for any system and of course, VeraGrid has it.

-⚠️ Before performing small-signal stability analysis, a power flow calculation must be completed!
+⚠️Before performing small-signal stability analysis, a power flow calculation must be completed!
 ### Settings
 This is the Small-Signal settings page: